kbirk/esper/README.md

         height: 512
     });

-Binding cubemap textures for use is simple:
+Using cubemap textures is easy, simply push the texture onto the stack, providing the texture unit number, then set the texture sampler unit in the shader.

     // Bind to texture unit 0.
     cubeMapTexture.push( 0 );